If your credit isn’t quite where you want it to be, you might be looking for opportunities to build your credit score.

 35% of your FICO score is based on your payment history, making it the most important factor.
 If your credit score has dropped because of some late payments or collection accounts, work to get those accounts current as quickly as possible and make your monthly payments on time.

-While that won’t get rid of the negative information on your credit report, making your payments on time and in full each month can stop the bleeding and help you establish a positive payment history going forward.
+While that won’t get rid of the negative information on your credit report, making your payments on time and in full each month can help you establish a positive payment history going forward.

 Amounts owed

-Many credit experts recommend keeping your utilization rate below 30% and some go as far as recommending keeping the rate at 8% or lower, but there’s no hard-and-fast rule with the FICO score.
+Many credit experts recommend keeping your credit utilization rate below 30% and some go as far as recommending keeping the rate at 10% or lower, but there’s no hard-and-fast rule with the FICO score.
 Instead, the lower the credit utilization rate is, the better.
+However, be careful if your credit utilization ratio is 0% as not using any of your available credit could prevent you from achieving maximum credit score points in this category.

-If you have high credit card balances, work on paying them down as quickly as possible.
-If you think it will take you a while to get there, consolidating them with a personal loan could help by shifting the debt to a credit type that doesn’t factor into your credit card utilization rate.
+If you have high credit card balances, work on paying them down as quickly as possible to reduce your credit utilization ratio.

 Length of credit history